-I am now carrying a full line of Ecopak fabrics manufactured by Challenge Outdoors in Michigan.
+I carry a line of Ecopak EPX200 fabrics manufactured by Challenge Outdoors in Michigan.

 Most Ecopak fabrics are 100% recycled, the average Ecopak backpack takes about 20 plastic bottles out of circulation, and your pack can itself be recycled.
 The coating contains no flurocarbons or volatile organic compounds.
 Woven fabrics are recycled polyester.
 Films are recycled and UV resistant.
 Ultra fabrics are not recycled.